tiyashapal22/test/project/report.md

 	- The Job Activity Histogram lists clients that had backup jobs within the previous 24 hours.
 	- The colored cells enable you to quickly determine the activity per client.
 	- The report shows the number of completed jobs that started within the selected time period.
-	- The report shows the number of completed jobs that started within the selected time period## NetBackup Audit Report
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Job Throughput Workload Analyzer.## NetBackup Audit Report(1602)
 ### Report Short Description
 `View NetBackup object and configuration changes`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 01 Minutes: 35 Seconds